Gaga185/Gaga_md/README.md

-a good hacker posses not only his spirit but all for other peaple
+a good hacker posses not only his spirit but also for other peaple Too luoristic Midumba